 - Gamma globulin:

-- Increased gamma globulin indicating a demyelinating disease such as multiple sclerosis, neurosyphilis, or Guillan-Barré Syndrome.
+- Increased gamma globulin indicates a demyelinating disease such as multiple sclerosis, neurosyphilis, or Guillan-Barré Syndrome.

 - CSF Glucose: